Get a List of Time Tracking Records task.elapseditem.getlist

 array

 Array of fields of records that will be returned by the method.
-You can specify only the fields that are necessary.
+You can specify only the fields you need.
 If the array contains the value "*", all available fields will be returned.

-By default, all fields of the main query table will be returned
+By default, all fields of the main request table will be returned

 PARAMS